smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 your tests in this state.
 If the results are showing an issue with the new code then you probably should not ship your software until the problem is fixed and the tests pass.
 You are ignoring this feedback at your own peril.
 Choose between fixing the test and removing it.
-If the test is valuable but needs some work take the time to do it right.
+If the test is valuable, but needs some work take the time to do it right.
 However, if you don't think it is worth it then delete the test and move on.
 Ignored or failing tests don't improve your test coverage at all and provide only an artificial sense of safety.